 The Class 4A No. 4 Spartans are undefeated against teams from Indiana this season and had little trouble winning their 24th in a row over Hoosier State opponents Friday night.

-They raced out to a 22-point halftime lead in the sectional semifinal against Columbia City in a nearly-full gym at South Side and cruised to a 53-31 win behind 22 points from guard Rylie Parker and 10 points and five rebounds from center Ayanna Patterson.
+They raced out to a 22-point halftime lead in their Class 4A South Side Sectional semifinal against Columbia City in a nearly full gym and cruised to a 53-31 win behind 22 points from guard Rylie Parker and 10 points and five rebounds from center Ayanna Patterson.

 Senior Olivia Shearer led the Eagles, who came in winners of five in row, with 13 points.

 “Obviously Columbia City's a very good basketball team,” Homestead coach Rod Parker said.
 “I was proud of the way in the first half especially we defended. ...
 We executed well on offense.
 Second half maybe wasn't as sharp, but in general I thought our effort was really good tonight.”